jptrainor/jptrainor.github.io/_posts/2023/2023-05-21-ipv6-tunnel-network.md

 take over all the routing on my network.
 Most of the traffic has to be routed normally by the [Bell GigaHub](https://support.bell.ca/internet/products/home-hub-4000-modem).
-The IPv6 Tunnel Router, for its part, won't handle alot of traffic and doesn't have to be fast to meet my needs.
+The IPv6 Tunnel Router, for its part, won't handle a lot of traffic and doesn't have to be fast to meet my needs.

 With that in mind, here, unsurprisingly, is the network topology: